 Key Takeaways

-• Prioritize annual maintenance to extend your heater’s life: Simple tasks like flushing the tank to clear out sediment and having a professional inspect the anode rod can prevent the internal corrosion that causes most leaks.
+- Prioritize annual maintenance to extend your heater’s life: Simple tasks like flushing the tank to clear out sediment and having a professional inspect the anode rod can prevent the internal corrosion that causes most leaks.

-• The leak’s location determines your next step: A drip from a pipe fitting or valve is often a straightforward repair, but water coming from the tank body itself is a clear sign that you need a full replacement.
+- The leak’s location determines your next step: A drip from a pipe fitting or valve is often a straightforward repair, but water coming from the tank body itself is a clear sign that you need a full replacement.

-• Act quickly and safely when you discover a leak: Your first steps should always be to shut off the water and power supply to the unit.
+- Act quickly and safely when you discover a leak: Your first steps should always be to shut off the water and power supply to the unit.
 This contains the problem and keeps the area safe while you wait for a professional plumber.

 Finding a puddle around your water heater is never a welcome sight.
 While it’s easy to assume the worst, a leak doesn’t always mean you need a brand-new unit.
 Leaks can start for several reasons, ranging from a simple loose fitting to a more serious internal problem.
 Understanding the potential causes can help you figure out your next steps and know when to call for professional help.
 Let’s walk through the most common culprits behind a leaking water heater.

-Loose Pipe Connections
+Check for Loose Pipe Connections

 Over time, the constant expansion and contraction from heating and cooling water can cause the connections on top of your water heater to loosen.
 This includes the cold water inlet and the hot water outlet pipes.
 A leak from these fittings is often a slow drip that you might not notice right away.
 The good news is that this is usually a straightforward fix.
 Sometimes, the connection just needs to be tightened, but other times a fitting or pipe may need to be replaced.
 If you’re not comfortable doing this yourself, a quick visit from a plumber can resolve the issue and prevent further water damage.

-A Faulty Drain Valve
+Could a Faulty Drain Valve Be the Culprit?

 At the bottom of your water heater tank, there’s a drain valve used for flushing out sediment.
 These valves can sometimes fail, either because they weren’t closed tightly after the last use or because the valve itself is old and has worn out.
 A faulty drain valve will typically cause a slow leak or a steady drip from the bottom of the tank.
 While replacing a drain valve is a relatively minor repair, it does require draining the tank first.
 If you spot water pooling near the base, it’s a good idea to have a professional take a look and get it fixed before it worsens.